wwang721/wwang721.github.io/about.md

 ---
 layout: page
-title: about
+title: About
-tagline: A few more words about this theme
+tagline: A few more words about website.
-permalink: /about.html
+permalink: /About.html
 ---

 For my personal blog...

->	Created by WW on 2019-6-27.
+>	Created by WW on 2019-07-03.
+>
 >	Copyright © WW.
 All rights reserved.